hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-dns-domains bob

-The function for deleting all users DNS domains.
+This function for deleting all users DNS domains.

 *******************************************************************